On the Energy Benefit of Network Coding for Wireless Multiple Unicast: Model and Problem Statement

 Let $\VV\subset\mathbb{R}^d$ be the nodes of a $d$-dimensional wireless network.
 We consider a wireless network model with broadcast, where all nodes within range $r$ of a transmitting node can receive, and nodes outside this range cannot.
-The energy required to transmit one unit of information to all other nodes within range $r$ equals $cr^\alpha$, where $\alpha$ is the path loss exponent and $c$ some constant.
-We will fix the transmission range $r$ and compare network coding and routing solutions on the resulting toplogy, {\it i.e.}\ a node $\vv$ is broadcasting to all nodes in the set
+More precisely, given a transmission range $r$, a node $\vv$ is broadcasting to all nodes in the set